Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

   - Retrieve historical configurations of one or more resources. ·
   - Receive a notification whenever a resource is created, modified, or deleted.
   - View relationships between resources.
 For example, you might want to find all resources that use a particular security group.

+### What is AWS CloudHub?
+- If you have multiple AWS Site-to-Site VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+- This enables your remote sites to communicate with each other, and **not just with the VPC** .
+- Sites that use AWS Direct Connect connections to the virtual private gateway can also be part of the AWS VPN CloudHub.
+- The VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
+- This design is suitable if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

+#### Cloudhub vs Transit gateway
+- CloudHub - Router for various VPC and On Prem solutions using BGP
+- Transit Gateway - Also a router but Strictly over AWS Backbone